 This NuMax 21º framing nailer is a budget-conscious yet high performing pick for best nail gun for decking and flooring.
 It uses generic 10-12 gauge plastic coated full round head framing nails in lengths from 2.5- 3.5 inches.
 Easy to use and set up for an air powered nail gun, it has an adjustable trigger and a tool free depth adjustment.
 It also features an adjustable angle air exhaust.

 The NuMax 21º nail gun is noted for consistency and durability, helped by a one-piece drive blade and a sturdy yet lightweight magnesium body.
 It also has an anti-dry fire mechanism to reduce wear on the tool.
+An air compressor isn’t included with the nail gun, so consider purchasing a separate kit, like the WYNNsky PVC Air Compressor Air Hose Kit with 17 Piece Air Tool and Air Compressor Accessories Kit.
+Another one of the best pneumatic nail guns is the Metabo HPT Framing Nailer, which can drive nails from 2 up to 3.5 inches.
+It can easily switch between compact and sequential firing, has a tool-less nail depth adjustment dial, and is also lightweight and easy to handle.
 A nail gun is as useful around the house as the best small chainsaw.

 #3 Porter Cable 20V Cordless Brad Nailer Nail Gun